 But at this year’s Ignite conference, Microsoft launched Yammer into the spotlight, revealing an updated version outfitted with some exciting new features and improved integrations with SharePoint, Outlook, and Teams.

-When synced with Microsoft Teams, this dynamic duo has the power to ease collaboration across the entire Office 365 platform, simplify workflow, and make sure that everyone is on the same page.
+After years of using both tools within ShareGate, we came to understand the true power of this dynamic duo while developing our Teams management tool.
+When synced, Yammer and Microsoft Teams can help ease collaboration across the entire Office 365 platform, simplify workflow, and make sure that everyone is on the same page.

 Let’s see what’s new!